cfinst/cfinst.github.io/_modals/public-financing/howto.md

 #### Full Database

-To see much more about public financing and the rest of this database (including the complete descriptive codebook) click on ""___"".
+To see much more about the rest of this database (including the complete descriptive codebook) <a href="http://cfinst.org/State/LawsDatabase.aspx">click here</a>.
-"